Lesley Gore: 1980–2014: As composer

-Gore composed songs for the soundtrack of the 1980 film Fame, for which she received an Academy Award nomination for "Out Here on My Own", written with her brother Michael.
+Gore composed songs for the soundtrack of the 1980 film Fame, for which she received an Academy Award nomination for "Out Here on My Own," written with her brother, Michael Gore.
 Michael won the Academy Award for Best Original Song for the theme song of the same film.
 Gore played concerts and appeared on television throughout the 1980s and 1990s.

 Gore co-wrote a song, "My Secret Love", for the 1996 film Grace of My Heart.
 The film includes a subplot about a young singer named Kelly Porter, who is based in part on Gore and is played by Bridget Fonda.
 The character, who is a closeted lesbian, performs "My Secret Love" in the film.

 In 2005, Gore recorded Ever Since (her first album of new material since Love Me By Name in 1976), with producer/songwriter Blake Morgan, with the label Engine Company Records.
 The album received favorable reviews from The New York Times, Rolling Stone, Billboard, and other national press.
 The album also included a revised version of "You Don't Own Me", about which the New York Daily News wrote: "In Lesley Gore's new version of 'You Don't Own Me'—cut more than 40 years after its initial recording—she lends a pop classic new life."
 Gore commented: "Without the loud backing track, I could wring more meaning from the lyric".
 And: "It's a song that takes on new meaning every time you sing it."

-Personal life
+Personal life and death

-Beginning in 2003, Gore hosted several editions of the PBS television series In the Life, which focused on LGBTQ+ issues.
-In a 2005 interview with After Ellen, she stated she was a lesbian and had been in a relationship with luxury jewelry designer Lois Sasson since 1982.
-She had known about her attraction to women from the time she was 20 and stated that although the music business was "totally homophobic", she never felt she had to pretend she was straight.
-"I just kind of lived my life naturally and did what I wanted to do," she said.
+Beginning in 2003, Gore hosted several editions of the PBS television series In the Life, which focused on LGBT issues.
+In a 2005 interview with AfterEllen, she stated she was a lesbian and had been in a relationship with luxury jewelry designer Lois Sasson since 1982.
+She had realized she was attracted to women by the time she was 20 and stated that although the music business was "totally homophobic", she never felt she had to pretend she was straight.
+"I just kind of lived my life naturally and did what I wanted to do", she said.
 "I didn't avoid anything, I didn't put it in anybody's face."

 Gore had been working on a memoir and a Broadway show based on her life when she died of lung cancer on February 16, 2015, at the NYU Langone Medical Center in Manhattan, New York City, at the age of 68.
 At the time of her death, Gore and Sasson had been together for 33 years.
-They planned to be married in the summer of 2015.

-Her New York Times obituary stated, "with songs like 'It’s My Party,' 'Judy’s Turn to Cry', and the indelibly defiant 1964 single 'You Don’t Own Me' — all recorded before she was 18 — Gore made herself the voice of teenaged girls aggrieved by fickle boyfriends, moving quickly from tearful self-pity to fierce self-assertion."
+Her New York Times obituary stated "with songs like 'It's My Party,' 'Judy's Turn to Cry', and the indelibly defiant 1964 single 'You Don't Own Me' — all recorded before she was 18 — Gore made herself the voice of teenaged girls aggrieved by fickle boyfriends, moving quickly from tearful self-pity to fierce self-assertion".